ttwag/P7_Good_Morning/README.md

 After the editing is done, hit ```etc``` then enter ```:wq``` to save and exit the vim editor.

-## File Structure
+## Dependencies and File Structure
+Running this program requires a python interpreter.

-morning.py fetches the quote from API then email the desired account.
-It depends on the **dotenv** library.
+morning.py also depends on the **dotenv** library, so you may need to install it.

+## Development Environment
+This python code was developed using PycharmCE 2023.1.3, and the crontab was written through vim in macOS terminal.

 ## Note
 If you use a gmail account to send the email, enable that gmail address to use app password to log in and input